Framing a Floor

 Laying Out Joist Headers for Floor Joists

-Note: When additional framing is required for openings or partition walls, it should be added to the floor joist layout, while maintaining the layout of regular joist spacing.
+Additional structural framing required for floor openings or partition walls should be included in the floor joist layout while always maintaining the calculated spacing on the remaining joists.

-When I design any structure, I like to use dimensions that make the most out of the materials that are being used.
-This helps to minimize cost and waste.
-The 16' x 24' floor plan described on this page, makes use of almost the entire length of the 16' joists, and every square inch of the 4x8 sheets of plywood decking.
+When I design any structure, I like to use dimensions that make the most out of the material sizes.
+It helps to minimize cost and waste.
+The 16' x 24' floor plan described on this page makes the most use of almost the entire length of the 16' joists (or 8-footers if you choose that route) and every square inch of the 4x8 sheets of plywood decking.

 First Floor Framing

-The first floor level floor framing, in this example, ties to the sole plate that is bolted to a foundation wall.
+The first level floor framing (in this example) ties to the sole plate bolted to a foundation wall.

 For building code information regarding residential floor construction, go to the Wood Floor Framing section of the International Residential Code.